josuah/pico-ice-new-projects/0001-pico-ice-usb-fpga-protocol.md

 ```
 ... <--ros2--> [script.py] <--spibone--> [RP2040] <--spibone--> [iCE40]
                 ^^^^^^^^^     ^^^^^^^     ^^^^^^     ^^^^^^^
-               easier to debug at every level link the chain
+                 easier to debug at every link of the chain
 ```